readyready15728/misc/awakemud-notes.md

 - Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and sells medical supplies as well, including field medical kits (or medkits).
 - Chas Moreno at Dr. Bob's Quickstitch offers work.
+- Chas Moreno's smash and grab at Novatech involves going to Novatech then heading to the southern area.
 - Cabbie Connection in Touristville sells ground vehicle tools and parts.
 - Cabbie of Cabbie Connection offers work.
 (Also for less experienced runners.)